Evidence for profile changes in PSR J1713+0747 using the uGMRT: Analysis and Results

 \section{Analysis and Results}

-A total of 20 and 6 epochs were used for the analysis before and after April 2021 respectively.
-After dedispersion and collapsing all the sub-integrations and sub-bands, the folded profiles were stacked together to produce a single multi-epoch file for each of Band 3 and 5.
+We used 20 observing epochs before the event with a cadence of around 14 days, and 6 epochs after the event with cadence ranging from 3-10 days.
+After dedispersion and collapsing all the sub-integrations and sub-bands, the folded profiles were normalised with the area under the profile and then stacked together to produce a single multi-epoch file for each of Band 3 and 5.
 These stacked profiles are shown as colour-map plots in Figure \ref{fig:modeprofs}, where a distinct change is seen in both Band 3 and Band 5 before and after MJD 59321, reported to be the epoch of the event \citep{2021ATel14652}.
 The reduced data were collapsed in frequency and time for typical profiles before and after the event for both the bands and these are shown in the central panels of Figure \ref{fig:modeprofs}.
-While the broad central component has given way to a narrow central component with appearance of a weaker broad trailing component in Band 3 after the epoch of transition (EoT), the leading component has weakened with an appearance of a trailing component in Band 5 data, similar to the behaviour of the components in a multi-component profile pulsar like PSR J0332+5434 \citep{Lyne1971, Liu_2006, 2011chen}.
+We see that the broad central component has given way to a narrow central component with the appearance of a weaker broad trailing component in Band 3 after the epoch of transition (EoT).
+On the other hand, the leading component has weakened with the appearance of a trailing component in Band 5 data.
+This is similar to the behaviour of the mode changing multi-component profile pulsar like PSR J0332+5434 \citep{Lyne1971, Liu_2006, 2011chen}.